 - Its concept was new and innovative, yet proven.
-Wal-Mart had been in business for eight years before going public, with more than 30 stores and over $32 million in sales on the day of its IPO.
+Wal-Mart had been in business for eight years before going public, with more than 30 stores and more than $32 million in sales on the day of its IPO.

-- It had a compelling valuation, trading at just 0.67 times sales when it went public.
+- It had a compelling valuation, trading at just 0.67 times sales when it came public.

 Find the next one

-We're not trying to reinvent the wheel here in Hidden Gems, because we simply don't need to.
+We're not trying to reinvent the wheel here at Hidden Gems; we don't need to.
 There's something on the order of 100 years of researchable history of the U.S. stock markets and tons of data available over the past 25 years.
 The Internet makes much of the research relatively quick and easy.

-And so, this is the aim of our Hidden Gems community every day, with thousands of members working together and examining the more than 7,000 public companies capitalized under $2 billion.
-We see the early outperformance in the long-term charts for Potash Corp. of Saskatchewan
+That's is the aim of our Hidden Gems community every day, with thousands of members working together and examining the more than 5,000 public companies capitalized at less than $2 billion.
+We see the early outperformance in the long-term charts for eBay

 We have no doubt we'll find some of the market's major winners over the next three to 35 years.
-Panning for these small-cap studs is our full-time work and mission statement.
+Panning for these small-cap studs is our full-time work -- and our mission statement.

 If you'd like full access to our service for a trial run of 30 days, let us know.
 It's free, and there's no obligation.
-You can see all our investment recommendations -- including the top five stocks for new money now -- in our search for the next Wal-Mart-like winner.
+You can see all of our investment recommendations, with full details on each, in our search for the next Wal-Mart-like winner.

-This article was originally published on Dec.
+This article was originally published Dec.
 17, 2004.
 It has been updated.